 Placement results: Once auditions are completed, all placements are sent out via email to students and students' families in early June.
-Waitlisted students are notified of their final status by the end of June.

-Eligibility: Auditions are open to instrumentalists currently in grades 3-11.
+Eligibility: Auditions are open to instrumentalists currently in grades 2-11.
 Instrumentalists should have at least one year of experience on an orchestral instrument.
 Woodwind and brass players younger than 6th grade should have at least 2 years of experience on their instrument.
 Younger students may be permitted to audition if given a recommendation by their private instructor.